poonam04-taxak/poonam04-taxak/README.md

 ## 🚀 Current Focus

-- Solving 70+ DSA problems on LeetCode
+- ✅ Solved 70+ DSA problems on LeetCode
-- Strengthening Java and algorithm skills
+- 🧠 Strengthening Java and problem-solving skills
-- Seeking software development internships or entry-level roles
+- 🎯 Preparing for internship and entry-level software development roles

 ---

-*Thanks for visiting — let’s code and grow together! ✨*
+> ✨ Thanks for visiting!
+Let’s connect, code, and grow together. ✨